 One of the most important factors that your web developer will conveniently overlook when they tell you how good Magento or Oscommerce is because it is open source and “free” is how much developer time goes into making it look good with the functionality you want.

-Even trivial changes can spiral out of control into time consuming projects of their own.
+Even minor changes can spiral out of control into time-consuming projects of their own.

 Yes if you use Lemonstand (or Shopify or Bigcommerce for that matter) you will always be paying a monthly fee as opposed to nothing for Magento.

-If you consider that a very basic Magento site is going to cost you £5k to begin with and then on top of that you are going to have to pay monthly hosting fees, Lemonstand looks like very good value.
+If you consider that a very basic Magento site is going to cost you £5k, to begin with, and then on top of that you are going to have to pay monthly hosting fees, Lemonstand looks like excellent value.

 Plus you get access to expertise that smaller website design agencies may not necessarily have.